Your support team has wrapped up another busy but productive quarter, with high marks on both team KPI’s and individual goals.

 Create a schedule and stick to it

 It’s fine if you need to flex a meeting time on occasion, but continuously canceling or rescheduling your one-on-one meetings signals that you don’t care about their time OR their feedback.
 Hint: If an employee tells you they’re fine skipping or canceling your one-on-ones, that’s a warning sign.
-Book time with them immediately to learn why they don’t find the meetings to be valuable and create an action plan for adjustments.
+Send out a meeting request email to them immediately to learn why they don’t find the meetings to be valuable and create an action plan for adjustments.

 Stick to a firm but flexible agenda